 If you’re familiar with Korean culture then you’ve probably heard the name Kim Kwang-Seok.
-Well known as an influential singer, he lived his early life on this street before his family moved when he was only five years old.
-This eponymous street is, evidently, in honor of his life.
-A statue of the singer holding a guitar welcomes you on Kim Kwang-Seok and you’re most likely going to hear his music playing in more than one of the stores.
+Well known as an influential singer, he lived his early life on this street before his family moved when he was five years old.
+This eponymous street is named in honor of his life.
+A statue of the singer holding a guitar welcomes you to Kim Kwang-Seok Street and you’re most likely going to hear his music playing in more than one store on the street.
 This would be a great opportunity to learn all you can about Kim Kwang-Seok’s achievements.
-This quaint street is also lined with eateries so you need not hurry to leave.
-And if you need to do some shopping you can drop by Bangcheon Market which is adjacent to Kim Kwang Seok Street.
+This quaint street is also lined with eateries, so there’s no hurry to leave.
+And if you need to do some shopping, you can drop by Bangcheon Market which is adjacent to Kim Kwang Seok Street.

 Kim Kwang Seok Street

 8. Apsan Observatory

 Apsan Observatory offers an elevated vantage point to admire the city, a view that is simply breathtaking.
 This spot is accessible via a cable car, a ride that’s only 15 minutes long.
 However, if you’re looking for more of an adventure, consider hiking from Anjiranggol, a one-hour expedition that will take you past Anilsa Temple.
 Ultimately, you’ll arrive at the observatory where you’ll get an excellent view of Daegu’s contrasts - the steel and concrete city center and the lush green space beyond.
 At night, Apsan Observatory is beautifully lit.
 Incidentally, there are night hikes offered if you’re weary of the daytime heat.
 This is a popular tourist spot and so you’re very likely to find large crowds gathered here.
 However, if you come on a weekday, there should be fewer people to jostle with.

 Address: Apsansunhwan-ro, Daemyeong 9(gu)-dong, Nam-gu, Daegu, South Korea